 - Changes to the advice against non-essential travel to a number of countries in Europe

-- Extension of the temporary travel ban to Sweden until 31 August 2020 and easing of restrictions for more travellers
+- Extension of the temporary travel ban to Sweden until 22 December 2020

 If there are special reasons to make a work-related trip, then approval must be sought from the Vice-Chancellor.
 This advice applies to both employees and students.